cuijia1247/StyleMaster/README.md

 ## Citation
 '''
-waiting for our new released paper citition
+waiting for our new released paper citation
 '''